redowl/RedOwl-Data-Science-Recruiting-Exam/README.markdown

    make it as clear and informative as possible, making sure to represent time in some meaningful way.

-3. A visualizatoin that shows, for the same people, the number of unique people/email addresses who contacted them over the same time period.
+3. A visualization that shows, for the same people, the number of unique people/email addresses who contacted them over the same time period.
 The raw number of unique incoming contacts is not quite as important as the relative numbers (compared across the individuals from (2) ) and how they change over